Article from

 * Note:

-Legally, a cancellation invoice has been prescribed in Germany since 2013 - in Switzerland, the cancellation invoice is also a correct approach, but not strictly required.
+Legally, a cancellation invoice has been required in Germany since 2013 - in Switzerland, the cancellation invoice is also a correct method, but not strictly required.